 - Spend more time with your dog by attending a Manner’s Class at the Wisconsin Humane Society or class of your choice.

 - Exercise your dog for short sessions throughout the day or a little longer during his current exercise time.

 - Provide your dog with interactive toys and encourage him to work.
-Examples of interactive toys are Kongs, Busy Buddies, Molecuballs or IQubes, all of which can all be purchased at Animal Antics at the Wisconsin Humane Society.
+Examples of interactive toys are Kongs, Busy Buddies, or Starmark™ Treat-Dispensing Football, all of which can all be purchased at Animal Antics at the Wisconsin Humane Society.
 You can also rotate and switch toys on a regular basis to keep him busy.